 Removing the Steering Angle Sensor

-In most cases, your steering angle sensor can be removed from the old clock spring and fitted to the new clock spring.
+In somes cases, the steering angle sensor will need to be removed when fitting a new clock spring.

-The original is steering angle sensor is usually attached to the clock spring by two mounting points.
+The steering angle sensor is usually attached to the clock spring by two mounting points and a series of clips.
+These clips can be undone using a small flat bladed screwdriver or similar.

 Steering Angle Sensor Calibration

-If the traction control light turns on in your dash you may need to carry out steering angle sensor calibration.
+If the traction control light turns on you may need to recalibrate the steering angle sensor calibration.
 This can be done with an OBD2 scanner.